Nevada fighting to keep deer from contracting chronic wasting disease

 Breaking News Emails

-Officials in Nevada are hoping to evade a deadly infection known as chronic wasting disease is affecting deer, elk, moose and reindeer this hunting season as it has for decades.
+Officials in Nevada are hoping to evade a deadly infection known as chronic wasting disease that affects deer, elk, moose and reindeer this hunting season.

 Chronic wasting disease is a contagious neurological disorder that reduces the brain of an infected animal.